 The most common cause of vitamin B12 deficiency in the UK is pernicious anaemia, which is not related to your diet.

-If your vitamin B12 deficiency is caused by a lack of the vitamin in your diet, you may be prescribed vitamin B12 tablets to take every day between meals.
+If your vitamin B12 deficiency is caused by a lack of the vitamin in your diet, you may be advised to take vitamin B12 tablets every day between meals.

 Or you may need to have an injection of hydroxocobalamin twice a year.